Rangi Mātāmua: Honours and awards

 On 30 June 2020 Mātāmua was awarded the 2019 Prime Minister's Science Communication Prize for his work writing and speaking about Māori astronomy and Matariki.
 He is the first Māori scientist to be awarded the prize.
 He also won the 2020 Callaghan Medal for his work engaging the public at the boundary between science and traditional Māori knowledge.
 In March 2021, Mātāmua was awarded Fellowship of the Royal Society Te Apārangi, in recognition that his work "has revolutionised understandings of Māori astronomy, and in particular Matariki".

 In the 2023 New Year Honours, Mātāmua was appointed an Officer of the New Zealand Order of Merit, for services to Māori astronomy.
 Mātāmua was named New Zealander of the Year in the 2023 Kiwibank New Zealander of the Year awards.
 In December 2023, he received an honorary doctorate of literature from Te Herenga Waka—Victoria University of Wellington.
+And he was a finalist in the New Zealand Book Awards for Children and Young Adults for the Wright Family Foundation Te Kura Pounamu Award with co-author Miriama Kamo, illustrator Isobel Joy Te Aho-White, and translators Pānia Papa and Leon Blake for their book Matariki ki te Ao in 2025.